 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my link, at no extra cost to you.
 Please read full disclosure here.

 My preferred way of reading a book is the old-fashioned way — with a physical book.
-But as a working mother of four, I know for a fact that if audiobooks didn’t exist, I wouldn’t read nearly as many books as I do.
-As a result, audiobooks have become an essential part of my reading life.
+But as a working mother of four and an avid reader, I know for a fact that if audiobooks didn’t exist, I wouldn’t read nearly as many books as I do.
+As a result, I have become a huge fan of audiobooks, as they have become an essential part of my reading life,

-And according to the stats, I’m not alone because a lot of people listen to audiobooks.
-According to the long-running Infinite Dial report, 45% of the total U.S. population are audiobook listeners.
+And according to the stats, I’m not alone because many people listen to audiobooks.
+According to the long-running Infinite Dial report, 45 percent of the U.S. population are audiobook listeners.
 That’s roughly 129 million people.

-While audiobooks are not new (I remember checking out audio books from the library in the form of cassette tapes and/or CDs in the 90s), the popularity has grown with the advent of smartphones and audiobook platforms.
+While audiobooks are not new (I remember checking out audio books from the library in the form of cassette tapes and/or CDs in the 90s), their popularity has grown in recent years with the advent of smartphones and audiobook platforms that allow you to access audiobooks for a small fee every month.
+(Back in the day, audiobooks were very expensive.)
 Technology has made audiobooks so easily accessible and affordable.

-As many more people are consuming books on audio, it brings up a lot of questions, including but not limited to the following:
+As the use of audiobooks has increased, it brings up a lot of questions, including but not limited to the following:

-• Do we learn better when we read or when we listen?
+- Do we learn better when we read the written word or when we listen?

 This post aims to answer all these questions and more.